berserkhmdvhb/agentic-scraper/README.md

 ```

+### Notes

-> The Streamlit UI can override some settings at runtime via the sidebar.
+* The Streamlit UI can override some settings at runtime via the sidebar.
-> Auth flows and scraping require a working Auth0 setup (see [Setup Auth0](#setup-auth0)).
+* Auth flows and scraping require a working Auth0 setup (see [Setup Auth0](#setup-auth0)).
-> OpenAI API key & project ID are provided by the user in the UI and stored encrypted by the backend using `ENCRYPTION_SECRET`.
+* OpenAI API key & project ID are provided by the user in the UI and stored encrypted by the backend using `ENCRYPTION_SECRET`.

 ---